akirk/askme/README.md

 ask me
 ======

-This is a very simple formspring/spring.fm like question and answer script.
+This is a very simple formspring/spring.fm/ask.fm like question and answer web app.

 There is no user management (register, login, profile), authentication is supposed to be through HTTP Basic Authentication.
 There is a user table that can be extended to what you need.